Best American Newspaper Narratives

 RUNNERS-UP

-By Sydney Brownstone for The Seattle Times
+By Daniel Beekman for Seattle Times

 NOTABLE NARRATIVES

-By Connor Sheets for Los Angeles Times
+By Steve Fisher for Los Angeles Times

 About the Contest

-In an effort to foster narrative nonfiction storytelling at newspapers across America, the annual Best American Newspaper Narratives writing contest is conducted by the Mayborn Literary Nonfiction Conference.
+In an effort to foster narrative nonfiction storytelling at newspapers across America, the annual Best American Newspaper Narratives (BANN) writing contest is conducted by the Mayborn Literary Nonfiction Conference.

 Each year, we invite submissions of extraordinary long-form narrative nonfiction that were published the prior year in a daily U.S. newspaper or a U.S. newspaper website.
 Writers and editors may submit up to five narratives, including narratives that are part of a series.
 A series will count as one entry.
 Individuals whose work was published the prior year in a daily U.S. newspaper or a U.S. newspaper website may enter.
 The Best American Newspaper Narratives writing contest jurors, a pool of award-winning narrative writers and editors from around the country, will select three winners, three runners-up and four notable narratives.